 destination attribute example below).
 A single request might have multiple request attributes.

 Multiple requests within a single PurePath might have the same attribute but with different values.

 You can capture request attributes based on:

 Confidential request attributes

 As request attributes may include confidential values, Dynatrace makes it possible to mark a request attribute as confidential.
 To do this

 - Go to Settings > Server-side service monitoring > Request attributes.

-- Select the Request attribute contains confidential data option box.
+- Select Request attribute contains confidential data.

 With this setting enabled, Dynatrace users who don't have access to confidential data see only an obscured view of masked data.
 For example, while they can see all performance metrics related to the execution of a certain SQL statement, all sensitive values in the statement are represented with asterisks (